 Study Shows Eating Slower is Related to Weight Loss for Kids

 Diets don’t work.
 At the very least, they’re not sustainable.
 But weight loss for kids is necessary for those facing weight-related illnesses.
-I’ve talked about my Rule of Twos and how they are a great guideline for weight loss and now there’s a recent study from the University of San Diego that demonstrates how children who waited 30 seconds between each bite lost weight.
+I’ve talked about my Rule of Twos and how they are a great guideline for weight loss and now there’s a study from the University of San Diego that demonstrates how children who waited 30 seconds between each bite lost weight.

 To lose weight, you need to stop eating.
 But it’s not that simple for most people, so we decided to investigate how effective eating slowly would be.